Key Stage 3 – Years 7, 8, 9

 Years 10 and 11 (GCSE)

-Students can opt to take GCSE Art in Years 10 and 11, following the AQA Art, Craft and Design specification.
+Students can opt to take GCSE Art in Years 10 and 11, following the AQA Fine Art specification.
 This is a popular course and gives students the opportunity to experience a wide range of materials, techniques and processes and develop their own particular style and interests.
-They are introduced to a range of art, craft and design from past cultures as well as the present.
-Their response to these examples is shown through practical and critical activities and students are required to build a portfolio of work for the collection and processing of visual information and ideas.

 In year ten students begin their coursework unit.
 Their coursework is worth 60% of their final GCSE grade and all of this work is created through lessons and homework tasks with teacher support.
 The first project students work on is a ‘Expressive landscapes’ project which is worth 30% of their final grade.

 Within the first term of year ten we spend a lot of time learning new processes and ways of making.
 This includes large scale expressive drawing with inks, chalks and charcoals as well as print making and acrylic painting.
 The landscapes project is designed to broaden students skill base and confidence even further.
 They look at different artists and make work in response to this completing a final outcome in February.